Logiqx/gpx-ideas/docs/extensions/gpx_fix/README.md

 ### Multi-GNSS

-Multi-GNSS solutions may use any of the 4 global systems (GPS, GLONASS, Galileo / GAL and BeiDou / BDS) and regional systems (QZSS and IRNSS / NavIC).
+Multi-GNSS solutions may use several of the global systems (GPS, GLONASS, Galileo / GAL and BeiDou / BDS) and regional systems (QZSS and IRNSS / NavIC).
 The use of multiple constellations increases the accuracy of GNSS solutions, such that they exceed DGPS and the military PPS.

-Representing the systems in use is likely to be a common requirement, and also the number of satellites or specific signals.
+Representing the systems in use can be seen as desirable, plus the number of satellites and maybe the specific signals.
 This proposal uses a dedicated XML element for each constellation, so that specifics such as frequency bands and their signals can be enumerated in the gpx_fix schema.

-The example shows how the GPS fix extensions can be used to list the constellations used in the PVT solution, and the number of satellites:
+The example shows how the GPS fix extensions can be used to list the constellations used in the PVT solution, plus the number of satellites:

 ```xml
 <trkpt lat="50.5710623" lon="-2.4563484">